-The coronavirus will cause unprecedented shock to the global economy.
-The full extent of the economic downswing will be unclear for some time; however, G-20 economies will contract in 2020.
-We presently expect the G-20 advanced economies as a group to contract by 6.5% in 2020 and the euro area by 9.0%, followed by a gradual recovery in 2021.
-In Europe, the coronavirus outbreak adds to late-cycle risks for European banks.
-The recession in 2020 will weigh on banks' asset quality and profitability.
-We expect fiscal policy measures, as already announced by a variety of euro-area governments, to mitigate the economic contraction caused by the outbreak.
-In the current coronavirus-induced recession and its aftermath, capital levels will be a key differentiator of credit profiles among banks.
-Generally, banks are facing a sharp deterioration in asset quality and reductions in profitability from already low levels, while central banks are providing extraordinary levels of liquidity and governments have strong incentives to support banking systems to foster an eventual recovery.
-Thus, when comparing a bank to its peers, the level of capital with which it entered this recession and its ability to retain capital throughout the next several years take on particular importance.
+The coronavirus pandemic is causing an unprecedented shock to the global economy and the full extent of the economic downswing will be unclear for some time.
+In Europe, the pandemic adds to late-cycle risks for banks and will weigh on banks' asset quality and profitability.
+We expect fiscal policy measures, as implemented by a variety of euro-area governments, to mitigate the economic contraction caused by the pandemic.
+However, in the current pandemic-induced recession and its aftermath, capital levels will be a key differentiator of credit profiles among banks.
+Generally, banks are facing a deterioration in asset quality and reductions in profitability from already low levels, while central banks are providing extraordinary levels of liquidity, and governments have strong incentives to support banking systems to foster an eventual recovery.
+Thus, when comparing a bank with its peers, the level of capital with which it entered this recession and its ability to retain capital throughout the next several years take on particular importance.

-The European Central Bank (ECB) announced a series of measures to help European Union (EU) economies weather the widening effects of the coronavirus pandemic, temporarily increasing banks' liquidity provisions, as well as lowering regulatory capital and liquidity requirements.
-As part of these temporary measures, the ECB increased its targeted long-term refinancing operations (TLTRO III) under more favourable terms as well as its financial asset purchase program, while refraining from lowering the ultralow interest rates further.
+The European Central Bank (ECB) announced a series of measures to help European Union (EU) economies weather the widening effects of the pandemic, temporarily increasing banks' liquidity provisions, as well as lowering regulatory capital and liquidity requirements.
+As part of these temporary measures, the ECB increased its targeted long-term refinancing operations (TLTRO III) under more favorable terms, as well as its financial asset purchase programme, while refraining from lowering the ultralow interest rates further.
 The temporary suspension of buffer requirements for regulatory capital and the liquidity coverage ratio (LCR) gives banks greater flexibility and additional leeway to absorb the economic impacts, such as asset-quality declines.
-Overall, the package aims to help the banks continue to finance corporates and small and medium-sized businesses suffering from the effects of the coronavirus outbreak.
-We believe that the ECB's measures will provide a limited relief for banks and their borrowers, and that it will require meaningful fiscal policy measures by the European Union and its member states to avert higher default rates in banks' lending books.
+Overall, the package aims to help the banks continue to finance corporates and small and medium-sized enterprises (SMEs) suffering from the effects of the pandemic.
+We believe that the ECB's measures will provide limited relief for banks and their borrowers, and that it will require significant fiscal policy measures by the EU and its member states to avert higher default rates in banks' lending books.

-Germany launched a large stimulus package and the government's support is crucial for corporate borrowers in industries immediately hurt by the coronavirus outbreak like airlines, tourism, retail and the shipping sector, as well as smaller companies experiencing weak liquidity and high leverage.
-The scale of the support package is unprecedented and is far larger than the support provided during the financial crisis.
-At the same time, the government made it easier to access its short-work scheme ("Kurzarbeit") and extended it to a broader pool of workers, which will limit the spike in unemployment and the fall in domestic consumption.
-The measures, which are adapted according to the evolution of the economic effects of the pandemic, add to Germany's already expansionary fiscal policy stance as well as to automatic stabilizers that support household incomes when unemployment increases.
+Germany launched a large stimulus package, and the government's support is crucial for corporate borrowers in industries immediately hurt by the pandemic like airlines, tourism, retail and the shipping sector, as well as smaller companies experiencing weak liquidity and high leverage.
+The scale of the support package is unprecedented and is far larger than the support provided during the 2008-09 financial crisis.
+At the same time, the government made it easier to access its furlough scheme and extended it to a broader pool of workers, which will limit the spike in unemployment and the fall in domestic consumption.
+The measures, which are adapted according to the evolution of the economic effects of the pandemic, add to Germany's already expansionary fiscal policy stance, as well as to automatic stabilizers that support household incomes when unemployment increases.